DawnDeWaay/tdd-amplify-react/README.md

 - We now have a failing test.
 In order to save notes between page reloads we will use [localforage](https://www.npmjs.com/package/localforage).

 - Run `npm install localforage`
-- Add a callback function to `App.js` that will lookup up notes that are saved in `localforage`
+- Add a callback function to `App.js` that will look up notes that are saved in `localforage`

 ```js
 function fetchNotesCallback() {